|Capital||Ka'ua (Hyoton IV) (after 19755 BCE)

 uo'aXy'an is the official language of Xi'an Empire.
 Xi'an is spelled the same, but spoken differently depending if you're speaking formally, or informally.
 This is due to the 30 year mandatory military service each Xi'an has to go through.

-- This Day in History - The Third Imperial Age (Original RSI URL)
+- This Day in History - The Third Imperial Age.
+Spectrum Dispatch - Comm-Link

 - An Overview of Xi'an Language for Diplomats